python-streamz/streamz/docs/source/dataframes.rst

 Here we returned only a single point, appropriate for streaming the results of system calls or other isolated actions, but any number of entries can be returned by the dataframe in a single batch.
+To facilitate collecting such batches, the callback is invoked with ``last`` (the time of the previous invocation) and ``now`` (the time of the current invocation.
+The callback can then generate or query for just the values in that time range.

-More complex callbacks are also supported to cover cases where you need to add batch updates from some external data source without duplicating values.
-The callback is actually invoked with a tuple of arguments `last, now, freq` that provide the time the callback was `last` invoked, the current time `now`, and the expected `freq` (actually the interval duration between datapoints).
-Callbacks can use this information to query just the range of values needed since the last invocation, returning a dataframe with the results.
+Arbitrary keyword arguments can be provided to the PeriodicDataFrame constructor, which will be passed into the `datafn` when it is called so that its behavior can be parameterized.

-For instance, you can write a callback to return a suitable number of datapoints to keep a regularly updating stream, generated randomly as a batch since the last call
+For instance, you can write a callback to return a suitable number of datapoints to keep a regularly updating stream, generated randomly as a batch since the last call:

 .. code-block:: python

-   def random_datablock(tup):
+   def random_datablock(last, now, **kwargs):
-       last, now, freq = tup
+       freq = pd.Timedelta(kwargs.get("freq", "100ms"))
        index = pd.date_range(start=(last + freq.total_seconds()) * 1e9,
                              end=now * 1e9, freq=freq)

        return pd.DataFrame({'x': np.random.random(len(index))}, index=index)

-   df = PeriodicDataFrame(freq='50ms', interval='300ms', datafn=random_datablock)
+   df = PeriodicDataFrame(random_datablock, interval='300ms', freq='50ms')

 The callback will now be invoked every 300ms, each time generating datapoints at a rate of 1 every 50ms, returned as a batch.
 Similar code could e.g. query